-Sex and love compulsivity is a growing problem between both men and women, particularly as technology increases our ability to connect to others.
+Sexual compulsivity is a growing problem, particularly as technology increases our ability to escape and to connect to others.
 Hallmarks are the repeated, compulsive seeking of a sexual experience or relationship despite negative consequences.

 The psychology discipline debates how to best categorize and qualify sexual compulsivity (also referred to as out of control sexual behaviors “OCSB” and often times “sex addiction”), but those of us working in this field are perfectly clear:

-- More people than you can imagine suffer profoundly from compulsive sexual and relationship patterns.
+- More people than you can imagine suffer profoundly from out of control sexual behaviors and destructive relationship patterns.

 - More couples than you know are struggling to make sense of this problem in their relationship.

 For those suffering with sexually compulsive behaviors, there’s a tipping point: what first seemed harmless morphs into something difficult to stop, despite increasing risks and negative consequences.

 For the partners of those who are sexual compulsive, immense shock follows the discovery of a mate’s secrets, lies, and “double life.”
-Partners are traumatized and disoriented—often so ashamed of the compulsive behavior that they don’t confide in friends or loved ones for support.
+Partners can be traumatized and disoriented—often ashamed of the compulsive behavior that they don’t confide in friends or loved ones for support.

-Why Seek A Specialist in Sexual Compulsivity / Sex Addiction?
+Why Seek A Specialist in Sexual Compulsivity / OCSB?

-Many therapists (even general addictions therapists) are well-meaning, but few really “get it” when it comes to treating sex addiction.
-Additionally, it is critically important for treatment to balance shame reduction without minimizing the impact of the addiction on the addict’s life.
+Many therapists (even general addictions therapists) are well-meaning, but few really “get it” when it comes to treating OCSB.
+Additionally, it is critically important for treatment to balance shame reduction without minimizing the impact of the compulsive behavior on one’s life.

-Crises and intricacies present themselves in these cases that simply don’t exist in other addictions.
-A highly specialized body of knowledge and experience is required to address:
+Crises and intricacies present themselves in these cases that simply don’t exist with other mental health issues.
+A highly specialized body of knowledge and experience is required to address questions like: